foamzou/node-task-scheduler/README.md

 const taskScheduler = new TaskScheduler(); // New instance

-// Define your async task
-const task = (id) => {
+// Define your async task.
+Make sure to return a promise const task = (id) => {
     return async () => {
         print(`Length of task is ${taskScheduler.getLength()}`);